magento/magento2/setup/performance-toolkit/README.md

 Before running the JMeter tests for the first time, you will need to first use the `php bin/magento setup:performance:generate-fixtures {profile path}` command to generate the test data.
 You can find the configuration files of available profiles in the folders `setup/performance-toolkit/profiles/ce` and `setup/performance-toolkit/profiles/ee`.

 It can take a significant amount of time to generate a profile.
-For example, generating the medium profile takes up to 6 hours, while generating the large profile can take up to 22 hours.
+For example, generating the large profile can take up to 4 hours.
 So we recommend using the `-s` option to skip indexation.
 Then you can start indexation manually.

 Splitting generation and indexation processes doesn't reduce total processing time, but it requires fewer resources.
 For example, to generate a small profile, use commands: